 This is absolutely the best homemade pizza I’ve ever had.

 The base is as thin as paper.
-The tomato sauce has lots of taste.
-When the pizza is baked the crust puffs up perfectly and is super chewy.
+The tomato sauce has a lot of taste.
+When the pizza is baked, the crust puffs up perfectly and is super chewy.
 Yum!

 I made four pizzas for this recipe: